BC-103 • What guitar accessories do you need?

 One of the best things you can do when you are learning is have a jam buddy that learns with you, a friend about the same level that you can practice and learn with.
 It is also a massive advantage when it comes to learning to improvise because one person can play chords while the other learns to take a solo, and then swap.
 If you don't have this option I recommend getting a small recorder, so you can record yourself playing and then jam along with that.
 It is also a very good thing to hear yourself back, so a recorder is a great thing to have even if you have a jam buddy.

 Another alternative is to buy a looper pedal, but for a beginner this would be a little over the top, and another thing to get your head around.
-I've been using the Boomerang III for a while now and love it, but they ain't cheap!
+I've been using the Boomerang III for a while now and love it, but they ain't cheap! *I just got a new TC Electronic looper called the Ditto, which as well as being tiny it's very reasonably priced, sounds great and it dead easy to use, so while the Boomerang is a full featured unit for the professional, the Ditto is what I'd be recommend for a beginner looking to explore looping to practice!

 There is some more info on specific products from this range that I recommend at RE-020 • Recommended Products For Beginners.